informedcitizenry/6502.Net/README.md

 `Missing closure for segment` - A segment does not have a closure.

-`Most significant bit should not be set` - A pseudo-op cannot set the most-significant bit because it is already set.

 `Program Counter overflow` - The program counter overflowed passed the allowable limit.

 `Pstring size too large` - The P-String size is more than the maximum 255 bytes.